liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 The wizard launches and asks you to enter your project's properties.
 You must first provide the `Context` property.
 This is the context path of the remote services the builder will generate classes and methods for.
-To view your
-@product@ instance's remote service context paths, go to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
+To view your Liferay Portal instance's remote service context paths, go to [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws).
 On the page's upper left, there's a menu for selecting the context path.
 Select *guestbook-portlet*, which is the Guestbook portlet's context path.
 The UI